awsdocs/amazon-s3-userguide/doc_source/website-hosting-custom-domain-walkthrough.md

    The **Endpoint** is the Amazon S3 website endpoint for your bucket\.
 After you finish configuring your bucket as a static website, you can use this endpoint to test your website\.

+After you [edit block public access settings](https://docs.aws.amazon.com/AmazonS3/latest/userguide/website-hosting-custom-domain-walkthrough.html#root-domain-walkthrough-configure-bucket-permissions) and [add a bucket policy](https://docs.aws.amazon.com/AmazonS3/latest/userguide/website-hosting-custom-domain-walkthrough.html#add-bucket-policy-root-domain) that allows public read access, you can use the website endpoint to access your website\.

 In the next step, you configure your subdomain \(`www.example.com`\) to redirect requests to your domain \(`example.com`\)\.

 ## Step 4: Configure your subdomain bucket for website redirect<a name="root-domain-walkthrough-configure-redirect"></a>